UAB vs. Liberty NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UAB and its opponents have combined for 49.5 points or more just once this season.
+- UAB has combined with its opponents to put up more than 49.5 points just one time this season.

 - Liberty's games have gone over 49.5 points in only one opportunity this season.

-- The two teams combine to score 60.3 points per game, 10.8 more than the total in this contest.
+- The 36.1 combined points per game that these two squads have allowed this season are 13.4 fewer than the 49.5 over/under in this contest.

-- This contest's total is 13.4 points more than the 36.1 these two squads combine to surrender per game this season.

-- The Blazers and their opponents have scored an average of 52.2 points per game in 2021, 2.7 more than Saturday's total.
+- The average total in Blazers games this season is 52.2, 2.7 points above Saturday's total of 49.5.

 - In 2021, games involving the Flames have averaged a total of 56.3 points, 6.8 more than the set over/under in this contest.